-Moscow can be an expensive city to travel too, although booking hotels in advance often gives significant discounts and offers.
-Having said that, transport is relatively affordable and exploring the Moscow Metro is like being in an art museum; parks, churches and free walking tours provide a great way to save money, and it is possible to find deals at restaurants to suit all budgets.
+Moscow can be an expensive city to travel to, although booking hotels in advance can often mean finding good deals and saving money.
+Having said that, transport is relatively affordable, and exploring the Moscow Metro is like being in an art museum; parks, churches, and free walking tours provide a great way to save money, and it's possible to find deals at restaurants to suit all budgets.

 Check out the currency conversions from the Russian Rouble here.